DLFDL/attestation-station/README.md

 ### Installation

 1. Clone the repository:

-bash

    git clone https://github.com/DLFDL/attestation-station.git
    cd attestation-station

 2. Install dependencies:

-bash

    npm install

-3. Start the development server:
+3. Start the development server: npm run dev

-bash

-    npm run dev

 ### Configuring Metamask

-Ensure Metamask is installed in your browser and set up to connect to the Ethereum Sepolia Testnet.
+- Ensure Metamask is installed in your browser and set up to connect to the Ethereum Sepolia Testnet.
-Obtain Sepolia ETH from a faucet to cover transaction costs.
+- Obtain Sepolia ETH from a faucet to cover transaction costs.

 ## Usage 🔍

 ### Making an Attestation

-Connect your Web3 wallet to the dApp.
+- Connect your Web3 wallet to the dApp.
-Navigate to the "Home" section within the dApp.
+- Navigate to the "Home" section within the dApp.
-Upload the document you wish to attest.
+- Upload the document you wish to attest.
-Confirm the transaction in your Web3 wallet to complete the attestation.
+- Confirm the transaction in your Web3 wallet to complete the attestation.

 ### Verifying a Document

-Access the "Attestation" section of the dApp.
+- Access the "Attestation" section of the dApp.
+- Select the specific attestation you wish to verify.

-Upload or drag the document into the designated area for verification.
+- Upload or drag the document into the designated area for verification.
-The application will automatically verify the document's authenticity and display the verification result.
+- The application will automatically verify the document's authenticity and display the verification result.

 ## Contributing